hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `fqdn` - The FQDN of the Azure Kubernetes Managed Cluster.

+* `kube_config.0.client_key` - The client key used to authenticate to the Kubernetes cluster

+* `kube_config.0.client_certificate` - The client certificate used to authenticate to the Kubernetes cluster

+* `kube_config.0.cluster_ca_certificate` - The cluster CA certificate used to authenticate to the Kubernetes cluster

+* `kube_config.0.hostname` - The Kubernetes cluster hostname

+* `kube_config.0.username` - The username used to authenticate to the Kubernetes cluster

+* `kube_config.0.password` - The password or token used to authenticate to the Kubernetes cluster

 ## Import

 Kubernetes Managed Clusters can be imported using the `resource id`, e.g.